krish3006b/Mental-health-impact-of-AI-Companion-Chatbots-/README.md

  ## For Platform Developers and Designers
 1. **Safety Circuit-Breakers**: Build state aware NLP detection that identifies when a user is becoming hyper dependent or sinking into severe depression.
 Shift the AI from unconditional validation to setting gentle boundaries and encouraging real world help.

 2. **Transparent Update Deployment**: Stop pushing silent overnight persona updates.
 Treat AI personality shift like major changes to an emotional interface, giving users clear, advance warning to prevent emotional shock.

+## For Therapists and Mental Health Professionals
+1. **Screen for AI Companion Usage**: Include any relevant questions about digital AI companion usage or habits when assessing isolated or anxious patients.

+2. **Harm Reduction Approach**: Treat AI companion apps like a temporary crutch rather than an evil distraction.
+Help patient to use the AI companion as a tool and a safe rehearsal space for acute relief whole actively working on maintaining and improving real world social exposure and interactions